 After a slow walk along the towpath, you might be ready for some refreshment.
 We work in partnership with professional caterers in 4 locations to make sure you can be sure of great quality food and drinks whenever you visit.

 Victoria Kisioglu and her team run the Canal Trust Cafe in a beautiful old canal cottage with an award winning garden.

-Keith and Margaret have a beautiful cafe and shop located in our historic bonded warehouse alongside the K&A museum.
-Wide ranging menu from snacks to Sunday roasts and pre-theatre dinner.
+The Green family have a beautiful cafe and shop located in our historic bonded warehouse alongside the K&A museum.